Skip to main content

 In the interior of both islands, there are some elevations: in Trinidad, they are found in the northern part, where there are two peaks reaching 1,000 meters (3,300 feet), El Cerro del Aripo and El Tucuche, while Tobago is crossed by a chain of hills and low mountains in the interior, reaching 640 meters (2,100 feet).
 On the slopes of both islands, the climate is even rainier, especially those facing north, where rainfall reaches as high as 3,800 mm (150 in) per year.

-Since the rains occur throughout the year especially in the form of showers or thunderstorms, they do not reduce too much the amount of sunshine, which is good in all months, especially along the coast, as can be seen in the following table.
+Since the rains occur throughout the year especially in the form of showers or thunderstorms, they do not reduce too much the amount of sunshine, which is good in all months, especially along the coast.

 Tobago